StPaulStylee/100DaysOfCode/README.md

 Continued the rebuild of the MN Tech site by finishing the home page minus a few media queries needed before mobile layout is reached.
 ### Thoughts:
 I'm cruising along.
 GRID WAILS.

+# Day 31: January3, 2018
+### What I did:
+Nothing.
+We went out for happy hour and that was the end of me :(

+# Day 32: January 4, 2018
+### What I did:
+Set the media queries for the home page.
+### Thoughts:
+I didn't get much grid practice tonight...
+Mostly boring media query stuff.
+I am starting to feel like I want to finish this rebuild asap so I can move on to the next topic.
+I now have working knowledge of grid and I don't want to get bogged down on this site build for too long.